-A showcase of D/deaf and disabled artists curated by Jamie Hale is coming to the Barbican in October 2019, and applications to work and perform open soon.
+A showcase of D/deaf and disabled artists curated by Jamie Hale is coming to the Barbican in October 2019

-Poet and performer Jamie Hale is casting for an evening performance, coming up in the Pit at the Barbican on the 11th and 12th of October 2019.
-CRIPtic will feature four to six D/deaf and disabled artists, alongside the premiere of Jamie Hale’s debut show, NOT DYING.
+Poet and performer Jamie Hale is curating an evening showcase in the Pit at the Barbican on the 11th and 12th of October 2019.
+CRIPtic will feature four to six D/deaf and disabled artists, alongside Hale’s debut show, NOT DYING.

 NOT DYING is a work of poetry and narrative storytelling, exploring living with the presence of dying, and existing as a disabled person in the world.
 With comedy, tragedy, grief, joy, and soaring defiance, Jamie tackles topics from sex to assisted suicide with courage and frankness.
 The show asks questions on everyone’s mind – how can I live my best life, making the world a better place in the limited time offered to me.
 NOT DYING will be directed by Kate O’Donnell.

-Work from this show has been described as “writing of the highest quality, finding fresh language and new approaches to evoke […] the blend of defiance and acceptance that the writer has developed in the face of impairment and gender dysphoria.” – Tim Hochstrasser, Plays to See
+Work from this show has been described as “writing of the highest quality, finding fresh language and new approaches” – Tim Hochstrasser, Plays to See